TIKTOK

 - Do not share your contacts/friends: Settings and Privacy -> Privacy -> Sync Contacts and Facebook Friends.
 In addition, both Android and iOS should let you block the app from being able to access your contacts.

-- BLOCKING TIKTOK
+BLOCKING TIKTOK DOMAINS

 - If you can control DNS, then block not only tiktok.com and www.tiktok.com, but also block ads.tiktok.com and analytics.tiktok.com.